Our Team

 Stitch was more than just a therapy dog—he was a gentle, comforting presence who played a meaningful role in many of client’s sessions.
 His calming energy, warm snuggles, and unwavering loyalty touched the hearts of so many.

-Teeter is a sweet and soulful Great Dane currently working toward certification as a therapy dog.
-Known for her calm demeanor and gentle spirit, Teeter is learning to provide emotional support and comfort to clients of all ages.
+Teeter is a sweet and soulful Great Dane.
+Known for her calm demeanor and gentle spirit, Teeter provides emotional support and comfort to clients of all ages.
 With her intuitive nature and warm presence, she’s already making meaningful connections and bringing a sense of peace to those around her.
-As she continues her training, Teeter is becoming an invaluable part of our therapeutic team.
+Teeter is an invaluable part of our therapeutic team.

 Arlo is a gentle and affectionate Great Dane who is currently training to become a certified therapy dog.
 With his calm energy, loving personality, and natural intuition, Arlo is already making a big impact on those he meets.
 As he continues his training, Arlo is learning how to provide comfort, emotional support, and a grounding presence to clients in therapeutic settings.